 *Not applicable in housing or public accommodations.

-The Albuquerque Human Rights Office provides for resolution of discrimination complaints, community outreach, technical assistance, and a broad range of other human rights related activities.
+The Office of Diversity and Human Rights provides for resolution of discrimination complaints, community outreach, technical assistance, and a broad range of other human rights related activities.
 Discrimination complaints are addressed and/or conciliated in employment, housing, and public accommodations.

 All of our services are free of charge.